 A crossbite, sometimes called an underbite, is a form of malocclusion.
 It means your teeth don’t line up correctly when you close your mouth.
 It can affect one or two teeth or a group of teeth, like your front or back teeth.

-Response from the owner:Thank you for your kind feedback.
-We’re grateful for the opportunity to provide care in a supportive and reassuring environment.
+Response from the owner:Thank you for your thoughtful review and recommendation!
+We’re grateful for your kind words and are proud to provide patient-centered care with a focus on comfort and safety.

-Response from the owner:Thank you for your kind words and 5-star review!
-We truly appreciate you taking the time to share your experience with our team.
+Response from the owner:Thank you for your kind words!
+We’re so glad to hear your experience was positive from start to finish.
+Our team works hard to create a comfortable, transparent, and supportive environment for every patient and family.
+We truly appreciate you taking the time to share your feedback!

 There are various treatments for crossbites and underbites.
 At The Dental Anesthesia Center, we can help you understand what causes it and how to treat this dental problem.